cgiamarino9/25Summer_SDSGIS/Weeks/Week04 Open data/readme.md

 <br>

 <p style="text-align: left"> <font size ="6">
-I am currently hosting office hours after class for one hour from 8 pm to 9 pm.
+I am currently hosting office hours after class for one hour from 5 to 6 pm.
 Please pick one additional day and time that works for you on this Google Poll.
 If Monday after class does not work for the majority of you, pick two days and two hour time slots that work for you for virtual office hours.
 I am also available via email and slack.</font></p>

 ##
 <xl>